 You can adjust the settings on your computer to decline any cookies if you wish.
 This can easily be done by activating the reject cookies setting on your computer.
 If you would like to find out more about cookies and how to remove them from your computer, please visit www.allaboutcookies.org

-We process your personal information for the primary purpose of providing our services, as a mortgage provider, to you.
+We process your personal information for the primary purpose of providing our services, as a commercial and residential mortgage provider, to you.
 The information that we generally process in connection with these services includes:

 We are unable to provide you with products and services or to process your application without having personal information about you.
 Your personal information is required before you can enter into the relevant contract with us, and/or it is required during the life of that contract, and/or or it is required by laws that apply to us.
 If we already hold some of the personal information that we need – for instance if you are already a customer – we may not need to collect it again when you make your application.